An estimated 27 possible new Alzheimer’s drugs will reach phase III in clinical trials in 2017.

 Despite an incredible amount of time and money spent looking for Alzheimer’s disease treatments in recent years, there hasn’t been an FDA-approved novel drug to treat Alzheimer’s disease hit the market since 2003, according to ResearchersAgainstAlzheimer’s.

-Alzheimer’s disease is ranked as the sixth leading cause of death in the United States.
+Alzheimer’s disease is ranked as the

 Currently there is no known cure for Alzheimer’s disease, and just five drugs have been approved to help with treating symptoms of the disease.